danik-dev/telegram_dropbox_java_bot/README.md

 NOTES:
-This is a not finished telegram drop-box bot written with java.
+This is a telegram drop-box bot written with java.

 START UP INSTRUCTIONS

+STEP 1

-To run the application you must have installed jdk (with configured JAVA_HOME) docker and docker-compose.
+To run the application you must have installed:

-* At first you should create your own bot with 'Telegram Bot Father' and put its credentials to dropbox_java_bot/dispatcher/src/main/resources/application.properties
+* jdk (with configured JAVA_HOME)

+* docker and docker-compose -- to build services

+* localtunnel from npm -- to get static ip for webhooks

+STEP 2
+Then you must fill required properties in property-files

+telegranm_dropbox_java_bot/dispatcher/src/main/resources/application.properties

+* bot.name - name of your bot

+* bot.token - token from Telegram Bot Father

+* bot.uri - static ip that you receive by localtunnel (same port as dispatcher)

+Run in terminal to get static ip:

+        lt --port 8084

+telegranm_dropbox_java_bot/node/src/main/resources/application.properties

+* token - same as bot.token

+telegranm_dropbox_java_bot/rest-service/src/main/resources/application.properties

+* salt - additional input for id hashing function

+telegranm_dropbox_java_bot/mail-service/src/main/resources/application.properties

+* spring.mail.username - email for sending mails to confirm registration

+* spring.mail.password - password of that email

+STEP 3
-* Then with terminal navigate to the project root directory and run
+  Then with terminal navigate to the project root directory and run

         docker-compose up

 It starts up following services:

-    -PostgreSQL database (for data storage)
+*PostgreSQL database (for data storage)

-    -PgAdmin - to manage created database
+*PgAdmin - to manage created database

-    -RabbitMq - to interact between
+*RabbitMq - to interact between

 After that your should run despatcher and node microservices.